nsphinc/nsphinc.github.io/projects.md

 *Numerical methods*

 ---
-## Lead-Lag Portfolio Optimisation
+## Portfolio Optimisation with Lead-Lag Opportunities

 This was a project I did with the Oxford Alpha Fund.

 ---
-## Neural Networks and Muscular Biosignals
+## Activity Detection with Neural Networks and Muscular Biosignals

 I studied cough detection using machine learning for my undergraduate capstone project.
 This was done towards the broader goal of designing a medical wearable to alleviate the symptoms of Stress Urinary Incontinence.